illogika-studio/unity_native_particles/README.md

 - Particle physics!?

 ## Benchmarking

-Unity easily renders 300 000 to 400 000 particles at 30fps.
-We currently only render 100 000.
-BUT, we are copying so much data, this is a great sign we can improve a lot!

 - Unity Shuriken : 300 000 to 400 000 particles at 30fps.
 - Basic CPU simulation copying data in uniforms for every particle : 100 000 at 30fps.